-The desired future conditions for Groundwater Management Area 6 are based on waterlevel declines or drawdowns defined as the difference in well water levels between a baseline year and 2070.
-Depending on the aquifer, one of three groundwater availability models were used to construct predictive simulations to estimate drawdowns over the same time interval and to calculate modeled available groundwater.
-The aquifers and corresponding groundwater availability models were:
+The desired future conditions for Groundwater Management Area 6 are based on water-level declines, or drawdowns, defined as the difference in water levels between a baseline year and 2080.
+Depending on the aquifer, one of three groundwater availability models were used to estimate drawdowns over the specified time interval and to calculate modeled available groundwater.